Intervention/docs/image/v4/basics/error-handling.md

 The container class is divided into two types: `LogicException` and `RuntimeException` indicating and operational failure or that the error can be fixed by correcting the code.

 These two types are each divided into further sub-branches.
-This makes it possible to intercept every type of error and respond accordingly.
+Adding the possibility to intercept every type of error in detail and respond accordingly.

 ```
 ImageException